 3. Alcohol and Tobacco

 d.
 Students are prohibited from conducting experiments where consumable ethyl alcohol is produced by distillation.
 However, students are allowed to distill alcohol for fuel or other non-consumable products.
-To do so, the work must be conducted at school and a TTB permit must be obtained by school authorities.
-Details regarding this process are available from the Alcohol and Tobacco Tax and Trade Bureau (TTB) website. .
+To do so, the work must be conducted at school or a Regulated Research Institution and follow all local and country laws.
+See the Alcohol and Tobacco Tax and Trade Bureau (TTB) website for details.

 4. Firearms and Explosives